Skip to content

 • traffic_level — rolling counter feeding congestion modifiers and economic telemetry.

-Natural and ancient tunnels never enter MAINTENANCE; only artificial (player-gated) tunnels expose maintenance controls.
+Natural tunnels never enter MAINTENANCE; only artificial (player-gated) tunnels expose maintenance controls.

 State transitions